QQ-War/EFI-X270/README.md

  # What's works
  (almost all)

+ # Upgrade
+ to Catalina(10.15.7) and Big Sur(11.7.7), until now works fine, what you need is to replace the correct version of Airportitlwm.
+ NOTE: the HDMI has some strange issues. when it wake up, macOS is unable to find the output unless you pull out and plug in again the HDMI cable.

 # Other information
 for audio, I checked the 298, supports below codec, and I test some , 3 and 22 are working, 11, 13, 16, 21 are not working, others have not tested.